 The need for USDA home mortgages remains prevalent in the United States.
 The program provides a path to homeownership for rural families that truly have no other way to make affordable homeownership a reality.
 The homeownership opportunities provided by USDA rural home loans continues to provide prosperity and creates thriving communities in the process.
 Improving the quality of life and establishing a path to homeownership is the ultimate goal of the USDA mortgage program.
 It is an essential part of our country’s efforts to provide decent and quality homes for rural Americans.

-A USDA rural home loan from Mortgage Connect provides many benefits:
+A USDA rural home loan from Integrity Mortgage Co provides many benefits:

 To qualify for a USDA rural home loan, you must meet certain criteria as defined by the USDA: